SFDO-Tooling/CumulusCI/tests/README.rst

 Pytest integration tests are hidden from ordinary `pytest` because they are in a different directory.

-You can invoke these test with the CCI task:
+You can invoke these tests with the command:

 pytest tests/integration --org <orgname>